microsoft/MicroHack/03-Azure/01-04- AI/01_Azure_OpenAI_Service/Readme.md

 ## Prerequisites

+This MicroHack is designed to work with text data that is read from documents to be then processed and stored in Azure.
+We used our own documents, a collection of whitepapers written and published by statworx.
+In order to make the most of this MicroHack, we suggest you have a collection of documents in PDF-format at hand that you can then use to test the processing pipeline and inform the Q&A-bot by giving it context for its answers.

 In order to use the MicroHack time most effectively, the following services should be set up and ready for use prior to starting work on the challenges and their task:

 - Azure Account